VladC24/React-Kube-e-commerce-app/README.md

 ### How it works:
 - the _products-API_ communicates with the React client to send and pull all the products from the database.
 - the _products-API_ then communicates with the _notifications-API_ via the messaging queue
-- the _notifications-API_ sends an SMS to the user (e.g. "Item has been delivered")
+- the _notifications-API_ sends via Twilio an SMS to the user (e.g. "Item has been delivered")

 <img width="997" alt="Screenshot 2023-09-10 at 11 22 35" src="https://github.com/VladC24/React-Kube-e-commerce-app/assets/36422289/304807f2-2cac-400d-a897-54b82ff7b8b1">